deepaksamuel/ehep-2023/README.md

   2. Choosing the location for your build files: The build folder inside root folder is used for this purpose
   3. Choosing the location for your install files: The install folder inside root folder is used for this purpose

 The fourth step is where you choose additional options for your root installation.
 If you scroll down you will see options like ```pyroot``` and ```roofit``` which you should enable as they will be used in the school.

+### Important:
+It is often the case that the python installed by Anaconda distribution conflicts with your many other python distributions on your computer.
+If you want your ROOT to be compiled with the python from Anaconda distribution, you may have to set the CMake variable appropriately.
+For example, I have set ```CMAKE_INSTALL_PYTHONDIR``` to ```/home/samuel/anaconda3/bin/python```.

 The fifth step is clicking on the ```configure``` button which leads you to another popup asking you to choose the compiler and so on.
 The default option is ```use default native compilers``` with ```Unix Makefiles``` in the dropdown.
 Unless you know what you are doing, accept the defaults.
 If you see no erros reported in the log, you can go on to the next step.
 In case of errors, you may have to install additional dependencies reported therein.

 The final step is clicking on the ```Generate``` button.
 Once again, you may have to check for any errors reported at this stage.

+### Using CMake command line
+If you want know how to invoke cmake steps that you did in the earlier step using GUI, using the command line, here it is:
+First cd to the build folder inside root directory:

+  - ```cd ehep/root/build```
+and then
+- ```cmake -DCMAKE_INSTALL_PREFIX=../install ../root-6.28.06/ -Dpyroot=ON -Drootfit=ON -DPython3_EXECUTABLE=/home/codespace/anaconda3/bin/python```

+Note that the above step has to be done only if you are not using the Cmake-Gui.

 ### Compiling the code
 Now that the build files are created, you are now ready to compile your code.